brevzin/cpp_proposals/3294_code_injection/code-injection.md

 But that doesn't work - in order to splice `member`, it needs to be a constant expression - and it's not in this context.

-Now, the body of the lambda isn't going to be evaluted in this constant evaluation, so it's possible to maybe come up with some mechanism to pass a context through - such that from the body we _can_ simply splice `member`.
+Now, the body of the lambda isn't going to be evaluated in this constant evaluation, so it's possible to maybe come up with some mechanism to pass a context through - such that from the body we _can_ simply splice `member`.
 We basically need to come up with a way to defer this instantiation.

 For now, let's try a spelling like this: